xiahualiu/docker-web/blog/content/not-nest-your-code.md

 ### Factory Method

 If you are familiar with the design pattern, the factory method is based on the same polymorphism philosophy, so you can also use factory method to create different types of object with the same interface functions.
-In language like Rust, these design pattern is built into the language itself.
+In language like Rust, this design pattern is built into the language itself.

 ## Use Higher-Order Functions